theupdateframework/taps/tap4.md

 If the root metadata file specifies that the client should restrict its trust to a subset of targets available on a repository, then the client should consider the specified delegated targets role as the "top-level" targets role instead.
+In this case, the client should be careful in mapping the entries of the snapshot metadata file.
+For example, if the client restricts its trust to the Django project instead of the top-level targets role on PyPI, then version number of the "top-level" targets role on the client should correspond to the Django project instead of the actual top-level targets role on PyPI.
 Please see [TAP 5](tap5.md) for more details.

 Fifth, the client would use the list of mirrors specified in the trust pinning